I was asked to try a TED talk about ten years ago and just didn’t really understand the idea. I didn’t do it.

 But not like it used to be.
 Your generation will reverse engineer it all.

 Imagine the LIFESTYLE YOU WANT.
 Sitting on a beach, the ability to go surfing whenever you want.
 The ability to go on a hike in the mountains and sit on a rock watching a rainbow form.
 Foreign trips, watching every single time your kid gets up to bat in tee ball.
 A happy family that plays together.
-Whatever is your thing.
+Maybe it is the GWagons and 10,000 sq foot mansions —I’m not telling you what to think – Whatever is your thing.
 Really put into detail whatever your lifestyle should look like.

 Now, how does it take to make that happen?

-To add to this – If you are cool being in a business that is not usually considered desirable (think of every episode of Dirty Jobs) even better, the competition is low and easy to become world class expert level!
+To add to this – If you are cool being in a business that is not usually considered desirable (think of every episode of Dirty Jobs) even better, the competition is much less so it is easier to become and expert or even world class.
+The best get to charge more.

 Don’t believe me – ask around.
 I knew a big wig with over a 1 million dollar/year job at a oil company that started as a grunt turning valves with a hammer.
 As the years went along, he showed up everyday.
 Didn’t skip work.
 Didn’t do drugs or show up an hour late and hungover.
 He developed the reputation as a do-er and worked his way up the chain.
 All of the sudden he’s the top guy on the totem pole.
 He knows every nook and cranny and how to do every job.
 Better still he knows how to do it better than anyone else to and has a track record of actually caring.